Hatran Aramaic

 Hatran Aramaic (Aramaic of Hatra, Ashurian or East Mesopotamian) designates a Middle Aramaic dialect, that was used in the region of Hatra and Assur in northeastern parts of Mesopotamia (modern Iraq), approximately from the 3rd century BC to the 3rd century CE.
 Its range extended from the Nineveh Plains in the centre, up to Tur Abdin in the north, Dura-Europos in the west and Tikrit in the south.

 Most of the evidence of the language comes from inscriptions within the cities dating between 100 BC and the mid-3rd century AD, coinciding with Shapur I's destruction of Hatra in 241 AD and Assur in 257 AD.
 As a result of Hatra being the site with the most attestation, Hatran Aramaic is a more common name.
-It is attested by inscriptions from various local sites, that were published by Walter Andrae in 1912 and were studied by S. Ronzevalle and P. Jensen.
-The excavations undertaken by the Iraqi Department of Antiquities brought to light more than 100 new texts, the publication of which was undertaken by F. Safar in the journal Sumer.
+The excavations undertaken by the Iraqi Department of Antiquities in the 1950s brought to light more than 100 Hatran texts, the publication of the first which was undertaken by F. Safar in the journal Sumer.
 The first four series were the subject of reviews in the journal Syria.
 The texts range in date from the 2nd or 3rd century BCE to the destruction of the city c.
 240 CE; the earliest dated text provides a date of 98 BCE.

-For the most part, these inscriptions are short commemorative graffiti with minimal text.
-The longest of the engraved inscriptions does not have more than 13 lines.
+Many inscriptions are short commemorative graffiti with minimal text.
+Some of the longer inscriptions have 12-14 lines.
 It is therefore difficult to identify more than a few features of the Aramaic dialect of Hatra, which shows overall the greatest affinity to Syriac.